Rjmoodie/yardpass-upgrade/Ideation/YardPass-Spec-v1.md

-# YardPass Specification Document
+# Liventix Specification Document

-This document outlines the current product policies, flows, and structures for YardPass.
+This document outlines the current product policies, flows, and structures for Liventix.
 It is written in Markdown format for portability (can be imported into Notion, GitHub, or any Markdown editor).

 ---